FREE SHIPPING ON ORDERS OVER $50

 Cinnamomum loureiroi.
 Vietnamese cinnamon has a higher oil content than the other varieties and is therefore much spicier.
 In Vietnam, this variety is added to traditional cooking in the form of the bark.
 In the U.S., Vietnamese Saigon Cassia is used in specialty bakeries in cinnamon rolls and apple pie since the added spice gives these pastries a unique flavor.

-Cinnamon benefits
+Cinnamon Benefits

 Inflammation is a natural and necessary response as our bodies fight infections.
 However, inflammation becomes problematic when it becomes chronic and directed against our own physiological systems and tissues.
 Cinnamon has been shown to work as an effective anti-inflammatory agent and can help fight the symptoms of certain autoimmune conditions.

+Heart disease is the number one cause of premature death around the world.
+Cinnamon helps reduce the risk of heart disease in several ways.
 Research has shown that cinnamon can cut down the blood markers symptomatic of diabetes.
 Just one gram of cinnamon reduces the symptoms of type 2 diabetes.
+Cinnamon has also been shown to reduce LDL blood levels.
+This is the so-called “bad cholesterol.”
+It does this while stabilizing HDL, or good cholesterol.

-Since all of these benefits are derived from a simple one-gram dose of cinnamon, we see that cinnamon may be one of the most effective natural remedies to help prevent heart disease.
+Finally, some studies have shown that a small dose of cinnamon can also lower blood pressure in people with hypertension.
+Since all of these health benefits are derived from a simple one-gram dose of cinnamon, we see that cinnamon may be one of the most effective natural remedies to help prevent heart disease.

 In addition to reducing the blood makers symptomatic of type 2 diabetes, cinnamon is known to help regulate insulin in the bloodstream.
 What happens in type 2 diabetes is people develop the inability to properly resist insulin even though insulin is necessary for transporting sugar in the bloodstream.
 This is called insulin resistance.
-Cinnamon can help reduce insulin resistance, this can help cut back on the amount of medications diabetics need to control their condition.
+Cinnamon can help reduce insulin resistance, this can help cut back on the amount of medications diabetics need to control their health condition.

 The two most common neurodegenerative disorders are Parkinson’s disease and Alzheimer’s disease.
 Both of these disorders cause the progressive loss of brain cells and neurological functions.